 Based upon the description of the technology contained in Microsemi's complaint and Microsemi's responses to discovery requests, the Company understands that Microsemi will contend that one or more of the Company's CCFL backlight inverter products infringes its patents.
 Because the litigation is in an early stage, it is difficult to predict how it will proceed or what the ultimate outcome will be.
-If the Company does not prevail in the litigation, the

-Company could be ordered to pay monetary damages, and the Company could be enjoined from selling one or more of the Company's CCFL backlight inverter products into the U.S., either directly or indirectly.
+If the Company does not prevail in the litigation, the Company could be ordered to pay monetary damages, and the Company could be enjoined from selling one or more of the Company's CCFL backlight inverter products into the U.S., either directly or indirectly.
 In 2004, revenues from the Company's CCFL backlight inverter product family were \$21.9 million, respectively, or 46.0% of total revenue.
-Because many of the Company's products are sold indirectly by the Company's customers back into the U.S., a U.S. injunction covering one or more of the Company's products would likely substantially reduce sales of those products.
-Any of the results described above would have a material adverse effect on the Company's cash flow, results of operations, and financial condition.
+Because many of the Company's products are sold indirectly by the Company's customers back into the U.S., a U.S. injunction covering one or more of the Company's cash flow, results of operations, and financial condition.